Dementia Caring with Kerry

 • Meant to be revisited as your journey evolves

-• Can be watched with your loved one
+• Can be watched alone or with another family member

 • Built with warmth, dignity, and respect